-The Design and Access Statement should give proportionate detail about the design of the proposed development, explaining characteristics of the build, and any details of access, these details shall include all accesses (including sustainable and active forms of access), and not just vehicular access.
+- The Design and Access Statement should give proportionate detail about the design of the proposed development, explaining characteristics of the build, and any details of access. - What applications must be accompanied by a Design and Access Statement? - \circ Applications for major development, as described on page one of this document

-- Which applications must be accompanied by a Design and Access Statement? - Applications for major development, as described on page one of this document - Applications for development in a Conservation area, where the proposed development consists of one or more dwellings and/or a building or buildings with a floor space of 100 square metres or more. - Applications for listed building consent.
+- Applications for development in a Conservation area, where the proposed development consists of one or more dwellings and/or a building or buildings with a floor space of 100 square metres or more. - Applications for listed building consent.